Separation – when you’re not ready to divorce.

 What is a legal separation?
 First and foremost a separation, by agreement or Court Order, is NOT a divorce and does not automatically become a divorce.
 In New York if you live apart pursuant to the terms of a Separation Agreement or decree for one year or longer it will become an additional grounds for divorce.
 You can’t marry someone else if you are legally separated (and not divorced).

 A legal separation must be distinguished from a “trial separation” or just plain living apart.
-A legal separation provides structure during the period of separation.Contact divorce lawyers nassau county.
+A legal separation provides structure during the period of separation.Contact divorce lawyers nassau county to determine if what is the best course of action for you.

 Why separate and not divorce?